pirosgyb2/RickAndMorty/README.md

 * MDC elements for the UI
 * Stateless and stateful widgets
 * Paging with list scrolling
-* async data loading for actors/residents list in detail pages
+* Async data loading for actors/residents list in detail pages
-* communicate with an API
+* Communication with the API